 Acute Myocardial Infarction

-Patients treated with ZESTRIL had a significantly higher incidence of hypotension and renal dysfunction compared with patients not taking ZESTRIL.
+Patients treated with Zestril had a higher incidence of hypotension (by 5.3%) and renal dysfunction (by 1.3%) compared with patients not taking Zestril.

-Other clinical adverse experiences occurring in 0.3% to 1.0% of patients with hypertension or heart failure treated with ZESTRIL in controlled clinical trials and rarer, serious, possibly drug-related events reported in uncontrolled studies or marketing experience are listed below, and within each category are in order of decreasing severity:
+Other clinical adverse reactions occurring in 1% or higher of patients with hypertension or heart failure treated with Zestril in controlled clinical trials and do not appear in other sections of labeling are listed below:

-Miscellaneous: A symptom complex has been reported which may include a positive ANA, an elevated erythrocyte sedimentation rate, arthralgia/arthritis, myalgia, fever, vasculitis, eosinophilia and leukocytosis.
+Miscellaneous: A symptom complex has been reported which may include a positive ANA, an elevated erythrocyte sedimentation rate, arthralgia/arthritis, myalgia, fever, vasculitis, eosinophilia, leukocytosis, paresthesia and vertigo.
 Rash, photosensitivity or other dermatological manifestations may occur alone or in combination with these symptoms.

 Clinical Laboratory Test Findings

-Creatinine, Blood Urea Nitrogen: Minor increases in blood urea nitrogen and serum creatinine, reversible upon discontinuation of therapy, were observed in about 2.0% of patients with essential hypertension treated with ZESTRIL alone.
-Increases were more common in patients receiving concomitant diuretics and in patients with renal artery stenosis (see PRECAUTIONS).
-Reversible minor increases in blood urea nitrogen and serum creatinine were observed in approximately 11.6% of patients with heart failure on concomitant diuretic therapy.
+Creatinine, Blood Urea Nitrogen: Minor increases in blood urea nitrogen and serum creatinine, reversible upon discontinuation of therapy, were observed in about 2% of patients with hypertension treated with Zestril alone.
+Increases were more common in patients receiving concomitant diuretics and in patients with renal artery stenosis [see WARNINGS AND PRECAUTIONS].
+Reversible minor increases in blood urea nitrogen and serum creatinine were observed in 11.6% of patients with heart failure on concomitant diuretic therapy.
 Frequently, these abnormalities resolved when the dosage of the diuretic was decreased.

-Hemoglobin and Hematocrit: Small decreases in hemoglobin and hematocrit (mean decreases of approximately 0.4 g% and 1.3 vol%, respectively) occurred frequently in patients treated with ZESTRIL but were rarely of clinical importance in patients without some other cause of anemia.
+Hemoglobin and Hematocrit: Small decreases in hemoglobin and hematocrit (mean decreases of approximately 0.4 g% and 1.3 vol%, respectively) occurred frequently in patients treated with Zestril but were rarely of clinical importance in patients without some other cause of anemia.
 In clinical trials, less than 0.1% of patients discontinued therapy due to anemia.
-Hemolytic anemia has been reported; a causal relationship to lisinopril cannot be excluded.

 Read the Zestril (lisinopril) Side Effects Center for a complete guide to possible side effects

-Lithium toxicity has been reported in patients receiving lithium concomitantly with drugs which cause elimination of sodium, including ACE inhibitors.
+Lithium toxicity has been reported in patients receiving lithium concomitantly with drugs, which cause elimination of sodium, including ACE inhibitors.
 Lithium toxicity was usually reversible upon discontinuation of lithium and the ACE inhibitor.
-It is recommended that serum lithium levels be monitored frequently if ZESTRIL is administered concomitantly with lithium.
+Monitor serum lithium levels during concurrent use.

 Read the Zestril Drug Interactions Center for a complete guide to possible interactions